 - One parent will use another parent’s employment and work commitments as a reason as to why the parent is unfit.

 These emotionally challenging issues require a family attorney who has been trained to understand the issues common to divorce or other family law areas.
-South Florida Legal Rescue solely focuses on marital and family law and can provide its clients with competent legal advice.
-South Florida Legal Rescue understands the goal is to protect the best interest of the child.
+My firm, , solely focuses on marital and family law, and I provide my clients with competent legal advice.
+I am attorney Jennifer H. Milne, and I understand the goal is to protect the best interest of the child.
 Call today for a free phone consultation and speak with an attorney who can help navigate you through this difficult period.
-South Florida Legal Rescue has provided many clients with much needed legal advice regarding custody and timesharing.
-An attorney will carefully listen to the facts of your situation and provide you with a no nonsense legal assessment of your case.
+I have provided many clients with much-needed legal advice regarding custody and timesharing.
+I will carefully listen to the facts of your situation and provide you with a no-nonsense legal assessment of your case.
 Call 561-303-0400 to schedule your free phone consultation.
-Click here (link to contact form) after hours for an immediate call during the next available business hours.
+Click here after hours for an immediate call during the next available business hours.